hpassos801/Grounds/readme.md

 # Grounds - # Transformice Lua API
 This repository contains the source code for #Grounds.<br>
 This module contains functions that are only available to Luacrew members.
-This means that you can't run it in your tribe house.
+This means that the code in a tribe house won't work perfectly.

 ## What is Grounds?
 Your aim in this minigame is to collect the cheese the faster you can, using the effects each ground offers.<br>